ComNets-Bremen/OPS/res/info/MODELINFO.md

 ###  Link Adaptation Layer

 This layer is tasked with converting packets sent by the forwarder to the specific link technology used (at Link Layer).
-Currently implemented has a simple pass-through layer.
+Currently implemented is a simple pass-through layer.

    - `KLinkAdaptLayer` - Pass-through layer